TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Others

 * (慈善事业, #2024) Open Source Awards: Director Personal Pick & Community Pick.
 Only to non-organizational/foundational open source projects.
 Including categories as: Games, Software, Mobile App, Others, etc. (Idea from) BAR is so good it deserves an award.
-* (实业) No-Retarded Real Estate Development: Develop a community housing area that is pretty and actually looks like some place people would want to live in.
+* (实业, 实体经济) No-Retarded Real Estate Development: Develop a community housing area that is pretty and actually looks like some place people would want to live in.
 (Idea from) Modern Toronto suburbs are urban crawling that looks like shit and put too much division between people and have zero design and zero sense of community.
 Start with a central square, some stream of water, some markets, shareable farming lands.
 Make a 1 million dollar house actually worth 1 million - and not in terms of how large the building is.
+* (#20240514) 新型电动车和充电模式：（参考国产品牌“未来”）电车直接换电池。中国有未来这个品牌。电池也不用买断，可以月租。

-## Personal Business Endavours
+## Personal Business Enamours

 Personal because it's personal and only I can do it.

 * (Magazine) The Project Nine Magazine (Entertainment Industry): Magazine with a vision.
 * (Technology) Dreamscape (Technology Industry): Dreamscape with a vision.
+* (Entrepreneurship) The Personal Information Publication Project: The modern world has this insane protectiveness against such personal information.
+I think it makes sense for organizations to protect client information (which some companies are not doing well).
+But as individuals, we should be as public as possible.
+There are many benefits.
+The only information we need to censor is the ones that could cause direct harassment.
+In this project, I will publish all personal information: medical, financial, and planning - periodically first while a connected system is being build, then I will also open a Q&A portal for 1 Question-1 Answer (where questions could be requested to be answered again at a later occurrence).

 ## Productivity

 * (2022, 2023) A new file format that can be previewed in windows and most importantly - supports rich metadata and notes and tags.
 To implement it on windows is fairly easy, we can just create a specialized ZIP that contains an image file and a text file or some other stuff, and most importantly, write a proper Win32 Shell extension to allow previewing the image itself, and add to properties that allows reading and editing the metadata (or we could develop external tools for managing that).
-Alternatively, we figure out how realiable is DigiKam (at the moment we don't like it because it's monolithic and configuration is a bit confusing and I don't know how reliable it is in associating data with files, especially when we edit photos in Windows Explorer; And the interface is a bit hard to use when editing tags and notes).
+Alternatively, we figure out how reliable is DigiKam (at the moment we don't like it because it's monolithic and configuration is a bit confusing and I don't know how reliable it is in associating data with files, especially when we edit photos in Windows Explorer; And the interface is a bit hard to use when editing tags and notes).
 Alternatively, we could enhance [Somewhere](https://github.com/Charles-Zhang-Somewhere/Somewhere) to allow it tracking file changes properly, like DigiKam or Everything does.
 * (2023) Markdown should really support: 1) Pop-up/Embedded multi-line payloads, 2) Images, and multimedia contents.
 This is for self-contained management.
-* (2023) GitHub Pages needs better ways to managem multi-media, e.g. self-hosted images.
+* (2023) GitHub Pages needs better ways to manage multi-media, e.g. self-hosted images.

 ## Service